ck-zhang/px/docs/index.md

 This documentation is the authoritative source of truth for px.
 Start here, then dive into the section you need.

-Platform support: px targets Linux and macOS today; Windows is not supported yet (use WSL in the meantime).
+Platform support: px supports Linux, macOS, and Windows.

 ## Guides